UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-22-notes-lecture1.md

   - A **goal:** specified by a set of **actions** $\Ascr$ (each action $a$ could be predictions, a decision, etc), together with a **loss function** $L(a, z)$, which specifies a cost incurred for picking action $a$ when the true state of the world is $z$.
 An important example, when $\Ascr$ coincides with the space of realization of $Z$, is $L(z', z) = (z - z')^2$, the squared loss.
 2. selecting an estimator $\delta$ by minimizing the **integrated risk**, $\E[L(\delta(X), Z)]$.

+**Example where $\Ascr$ is different from the space of realization of $Z$?**

+**Example from assignment 1.**

-Solving an optimization problem over a space of estimators seems quite abstract and hard to implement.
+**Discussion on the optimization in bullet point 2.** Solving an optimization problem over a space of estimators seems quite abstract and hard to implement.
 Fortunately, it is possible to rewrite this optimization problem over the space of actions $\Ascr$.
 In other words, there is one general recipe for solving the above minimization problem:

-**Proposition:** The estimator $\delta^\*$, defined with the equation below, minimizes the integrated risk:
+**Proposition:** The estimator $\delta^\*$, defined by the equation below, minimizes the integrated risk (in bullet point 2):
 \\begin{eqnarray}\label{eq:bayes}
 \delta^*(X) = \argmin \\{ \E[L(a, Z) | X] : a \in \Ascr \\}
 \\end{eqnarray}